Skip to main content

 This week didn’t go the way I expected.
 Not in any dramatic way—just small things.
 A thread stalled, a tool didn’t behave the way it used to, and I found myself sitting with a question I couldn’t quite answer about friendship.
 Nothing big, just enough friction to notice.
 And that’s where this week seemed to settle.
 Not in fixing anything, but in paying attention to how I respond when things don’t go the way I expect.
 It turned out to be less about solving problems and more about noticing my habits around them.
 I noticed how quickly I want things to work properly.
 The system should behave, the routine should hold, and the plan should still fit.
 When that didn’t happen, my first instinct was the same as always: figure it out, adjust it, fix it.
 But this week offered something quieter.
 Sometimes the answer was to refresh, restart, or simply let it go.
 Not everything needs a workaround, and not everything needs my full attention.
 At one point, I caught myself thinking I had lost mome...

+Not what I planned.
+But I didn’t turn back.
 I’ve been thinking about this whole “small adventures” idea, and I don’t think it looks the way people expect it to.
 It’s not big outings or full days planned out.
 Most of the time, it’s me standing in my kitchen trying to decide if I’m actually going to leave the house or not.
 This week, I did.
 The plan was to go to the Wednesday Farmers Market.
 Easy enough.
 Fifteen-minute walk, nothing complicated.
 I talked myself into it, got out the door, walked all the way down there… and it turns out there is no Wednesday market anymore.
 I just stood there for a minute thinking, well… now what.
 That would have been a perfectly good excuse to turn around and go home, and I was tempted.
 But I’d already done the hard part—the getting out the door part—so I kept going.
-I crossed the bridge into East City, stopped at Tim’s for a few minutes to rest, and then carried on to the spa where GD#1 works to check out those shower steamers she mentioned.
-From there I went into Foodland to pick up the...
+I crossed the bridge into East City, stopped at Tim’s for a few minutes to rest, and then carried on to the spa where GD#1 works to check out those shower steamers she me...

+Doing what I can.
+Letting that be enough.
 As this month begins, I am doing well.
 I go to the YMCA once a week.
 I walk every day—no less than 2,000 steps—which, if you know me at all, you’ll understand is a big step forward.
 I’ve gone from 250 steps at the end of December to 2,000 now.
 My weight is finally below the 200 lb mark, coming in as low as 196 lb, but mostly around 198 lb.
 By the end of April, I hope to bring that to a steady 190.
 How I’m going to get there is fairly simple.
 My plan is threefold: Continue my weekly Aquafit class and add some chair yoga at home Take a daily walk—sometimes as an adventure, sometimes just to enjoy the sun Prep and eat only what I prepare (no takeout), including a weekly trip to the local farmers’ market I’ve created a system for food prep, a realistic budget, and a journaling structure that allows me to be both practical and artistic.
 That part feels steady now.
-So this month, I’m turning my attention outward—mainly toward my environment.
-The first is getting out in...
+So this month, I’m turning my attention outward—mainly toward my ...

 🌸Spring Emerging